-- Electrification of Bishkek Balykchy railway (CAREC Programme, KYR IP 5 Project, programmed for 2015 2017). - Electrification of Lugovaya Bishkek railway section (programmed for 2011 2014).
+- Electrification of Lugovaya-Bishkek railway section (CAREC KYR IP 4 Project programmed for 2011-2016).
 The country does not produce diesel fuel, but has a large hydraulic energy potential.
 For this reason, the issue of the conversion of railway sections to the electric traction is quite topical.
-The electrification of the above section will make it possible to not only tackle economic issues, but also substantially improve the environmental situation in the country. - Railway rehabilitation project Balykchi Chaldovar Lugovaya), programmed for 2011 - 2014.
-(CAREC Programme, KYR IP 6 Project).
+The electrification of the above section (157 km) will make it possible to not only tackle economic issues, but also substantially improve the environmental situation in the country. - Railway rehabilitation project Balykchi-Chaldovar-Lugovaya, programmed for 2011-2015 (CAREC KYR IP 5 Project). - Equipment purchase for waggon repair/maintenance facility (CAREC KYR IP 6 Project programmed for 2011-2012).